NVIDIA/spark-rapids/docs/compatibility.md

 Also, the GPU does not support casting from strings containing hex values.

-Starting from 22.06 this conf is enabled by default, to enable this operation on the GPU, set [`spark.rapids.sql.castStringToFloat.enabled`](additional-functionality/advanced_configs.md#sql.castStringToFloat.enabled) to `false`.
+This configuration is enabled by default.
+To disable this operation on the GPU set [`spark.rapids.sql.castStringToFloat.enabled`](additional-functionality/advanced_configs.md#sql.castStringToFloat.enabled) to `false`.

 ### String to Date